 Editorial Note: We are an inventory management software provider.
 While some of our blog posts may highlight features of our own product, we strive to provide unbiased and informative content that benefits all readers.

-Safety stock is a reserve inventory keep on hand to handle fluctuations in demand and prevent stockout.
+In short, safety stock is reserve inventory kept on hand to prevent stockouts.

 There are a few different formulas that go into deciding how much safety stock you have to maintain.
 These include General formula, Fixed safety stock, Time-based calculation, Greasley formula, and the Heizer Render formula.